visgl/luma.gl/docs/api-reference/webgl/transform-feedback.md

 * `props.program`= (Object) - Gets a mapping of varying name to buffer indices from a linked program if supplied.
 * `props.buffers`=(Object) - Map of buffers to use for recording vertex shader outputs.
 * `props.bindOnUse`=`true` - If true, binds and unbinds buffers before and after use, rather than right away when set.
-Workaround for a strange [Khronos/Chrome bug](https://github.com/KhronosGroup/WebGL/issues/2346).
+Workaround for a possible [Khronos/Chrome bug](https://github.com/KhronosGroup/WebGL/issues/2346).

 Notes: